Looking to grow and develop?

 Looking for a satisfying and fulfilling career?
 You may need to look beyond the paycheck.
-Some people need more than money to enjoy their career – they need to make a difference.
+Some people need more than money to enjoy their career – they need to make a difference and to grow and develop.
 With introspection, you can find a career path that satisfies your inner empath and philanthropist.

 Obviously, there are many different ways to help people.
 You can help people improve their physical or mental health, their knowledge, or their job prospects in different service-based careers.
 So which career might be best for you?
 That depends a lot on where your interests lie.
 Here are 5 great options to consider.

 Many people in our modern culture find themselves in a constant state of stress.
 While stress serves an important biological function, chronic stress can be extremely harmful, causing anxiety and physical health problems.
-If you want to help people heal from stress and manage their health you might want to consider a career in massage therapy.
+If you want to help people heal from stress and manage their health as well as grow and develop, you might want to consider a career in massage therapy.

 Stress and anxiety hold people back.
 Regular massages help them to relax, reduce stress, and care for tight muscles.
 Many large companies, like Google, are starting to recognize the benefits of massage therapy and are providing in-house options for their employees.
 This increased interested in massage therapy not only gives new massage therapists an opportunity to help people but also increases their employment and earning potential.